Scholarships and Financial Aid

 Estimated Costs for Studying Abroad

 Individual program costs vary based on a variety of factors, such as program structure, hours of credit, length of program, number of excursions or other group activities, and location.
-The University of Kansas Office of Study Abroad strives to keep costs down while maintaining high-quality programs that are available to as many students as possible.
-For instance, KU exchange agreements with universities in Costa Rica, the United Kingdom, France, Hong Kong, and with the International Student Exchange Program (ISEP) provide study abroad opportunities of great value at tuition, room and board costs close to those of staying on the Lawrence campus.
+Many programs are comparable to the cost of a semester in Lawrence.
 View the KU campus vs Study Abroad Cost Comparison sheet (pdf) for more information.

-Limited supplemental scholarships are available to KU degree seeking students through the Office of Study Abroad.
+- KU Office of Study Abroad Scholarships are available to KU degree-seeking students.
 See the OSA Scholarships section for more information.

-For other scholarship opportunities please view our OSA Scholarship Handbook (pdf).
+- For other scholarship opportunities please view our scholarship page as well as our OSA Scholarship Handbook (pdf).

-U.S. Veterans may be able to use VA funds to cover study abroad tuition and fees.
+- U.S. Veterans may be able to use VA funds to cover study abroad tuition and fees.
 Veterans must work closely with their Veterans Benefits Coordinator to determine what fees, if any, can be covered.
-For more information, visit the study abroad veterans benefits section.

 - Non-KU students should check into the financial aid and scholarship resources available to them at their home institution.